Stratford station: Privatisation era: 1996–present

 Since the turn of the millennium, "passenger movements" (Note: Refers to the number of people who use the station, including those who only change train or Tube lines.) have risen from around 40 million a year in 2006 to 128 million in 2019, making it one of Britain's major rail interchanges.

+The management of the station was transferred from London Underground to TfL Rail on 31 May 2015 as part of the transfer of the inner suburban service on the Great Eastern Main Line (Shenfield Metro) from Greater Anglia to TfL Rail.

 From 6 November 2022, Elizabeth line services enter the central tunnel built as part of the Crossrail project, allowing direct trains to Heathrow and Reading via Paddington.
 All trains, save for some early morning, late night and peak hour services, go via Whitechapel.

 Work started in 2023 to add a new entrance to the station at its southwestern corner, adjacent to the Jubilee line concourse, allowing access to the Carpenters Estate.
 This will reducing walking time for local residents by up to 20 minutes.

 The new entrance opened on 10 July 2024.

 Station layout

-A 360° view taken in October 2005 of the canopy structure housing the ticket hall.
+A 360° view taken in 2005 of the canopy structure housing the ticket hall.
 The high-level station is through the windows in the centre, the low-level station is on the right, with the gates to the Jubilee line (now removed) on the far left.

-The same view in August 2008.
+The same view in 2008.
 Note the new DLR platforms on the left, and the additional westbound Central line platform under construction through the windows in the left-centre.